DreamHost Review – Is DreamHost a Worthy WordPress Host? And Which Hosting To Choose? (2019)

 As well as testing the loading times of the sites hosted on the DreamHost shared and managed WordPress plans, the uptime of the sites was also monitored for seven days.

 As you can see from the charts, Pingdom did record some downtime for the test sites.
-The largest section of downtime, which was about 3 hours according to Pingdom, was due to a scheduled update of the shared server operating system.
+The largest section of downtime, which was about three hours, according to Pingdom, was due to a scheduled update of the shared server operating system.

 However, as you can see from the Pingdom results, some of the test sites did experience other periods of downtime during the seven days of monitoring.

-After querying the downtime recorded by Pingdom with DreamHost, they verified that the server was actually online during this period and suggested it might be a problem with Pingdom.
+After querying the downtime recorded by Pingdom with DreamHost, they verified that the server was actually online during this period and suggested it may have been a problem with Pingdom.
 Unfortunately, it was not possible to personally check the status of the sites during these periods.

 DreamHost Technical Details

-To provide you with further information to help you decide if DreamHost is the right option for your website, and if so, which of their plans is the best choice, here’s a quick overview of some of the most important technical details and differences of the shared hosting and the DreamPress managed WordPress hosting services:
+To provide you with further information to help you to decide if DreamHost are the right option for your website, and, if so, which of their plans is the best choice, here’s a quick overview of some of the most important technical details and differences of the shared hosting and the DreamPress managed WordPress hosting services: